cran/aifeducation/README.md

 - Percentage Agreement
 - Gwet’s AC1/AC2 (Gwet 2014)
 - Kendall’s coefficient of concordance W
+- Cohen’s Kappa unweighted
 - Cohen’s Kappa with equal weights
+- Cohen’s Kappa with squared weights
-- Fleiss’ Kappa for multiple raters with exact estimation
+- Fleiss’ Kappa for multiple raters without exact estimation

-- Light’s Kappa for multiple raters
+In Addition the some traditional measures from the machine learning literature are also available:

+- Precision
+- Recall
+- F1-Score

 ## Sharing Trained AI